MicrosoftDocs/Hololens/hololens/hololens2-autopilot.md

 AutoPilot should then successfully enroll.

+### Issue - Autopilot experience did not start even though the Autopilot profile is assigned in Intune.

+**Symptoms**

+By default, HoloLens 2 waits for 15 seconds to detect Autopilot after detecting the internet.
+If no autopilot profile is detected within 15 seconds, that means Autopilot was not discovered correctly, and you will see the EULA page.

+**Troubleshooting steps**

+1. First please verify that Autopilot profile is shown as assigned in MDM portal, e.g. Intune.
+2. Reboot your device and try again.
+For more information, see [Known Issues and Limitations](hololens2-autopilot.md#known-issues-and-limitations).

-### Troubleshooting
+### Helpful resources

 The following articles may be a useful resource for you to learn more information and troubleshoot Autopilot Issues, however these articles are based on Windows 10 Desktop and not all information may apply to HoloLens:

 - [Windows Autopilot - known issues](/mem/autopilot/known-issues)
 - [Troubleshoot Windows device enrollment problems in Microsoft Intune](/mem/intune/enrollment/troubleshoot-windows-enrollment-errors)
 - [Windows Autopilot - Policy Conflicts](/mem/autopilot/policy-conflicts)

-#### Why did I not see Autopilot experience even though the Autopilot profile is assigned in Intune?

-By default, HoloLens 2 waits for 15 seconds to detect Autopilot after detecting the internet.
-If no autopilot profile is detected within 15 seconds, that means Autopilot was not discovered correctly, and you will see the EULA page.

-Reboot your device and try again.
-For more information, see [Known Issues and Limitations](hololens2-autopilot.md#known-issues-and-limitations).

 ## Feedback and support for Autopilot